artiste-qb-net/Python-CS-Decomposition/README.md

 ### UNIX like systems

 The install script will exit with the following errors if it cannot execute *conda-env list* to check for python environments.
-This can happen even if you have a working Python environment, if no path to Anaconda binaries has been added to the $PATH variable.
-In this case adding it to the $PATH manualy will rectify the problem:
+This can happen even if you have a working Python environment, if no path to Anaconda exectables have been added to the $PATH variable.
+In this case adding it to $PATH manualy will rectify the problem:

 ```bash
 > bash-3.2$ export PATH=/Users/quax/anaconda/bin/:$PATH